AmberL23/terraform-beginner-bootcamp-2023/README.md

 This will run a plan and pass the changeset to be execute by terraform.
 Apply should prompt yes or no.

+If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve `

+### Terraform Destroy

+`terraform destroy`
+This will destroy resources.

-if we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve `
+If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve `

 ## Terraform Lock Files